Dr Peter McCullough Early Treatment Protocol 2022

 But suffice it to say, the early treatment heroes, and you're part of that team Dr. Mercola, has really made the biggest impact.
 We have saved millions of lives, spared millions and millions of hospitalizations, and in a sense, have brought the pandemic now to a winnowing close."

-While the World Health Organization and national health agencies have all rejected treatments suggested by doctors for lack of large-scale randomized controlled studies, McCullough and other doctors working the frontlines took an empiric approach.
+While the World Health Organization and national health agencies have rejected treatments suggested by doctors for lack of large-scale randomized controlled studies, McCullough and other doctors working the frontlines took an empiric approach.
 They looked for signals of benefit in the literature.

 Dr. McCullough qualified that these views expressed are his own and do not necessarily reflect those of the institutions he’s associated with.
 His views may not be the answer to everything but it could be everything to you or your loved ones.